P00L/aws-sam/README.md

 ```
 ![PycCharm create project](images/pycharm_create_project.png)

-This command is very helpful since create the skeleton of yor project
+This command is very helpful since create the skeleton of your project

 ```bash
 .